darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 The same technique also allows handling bright, highly saturated lights, for example LED stage lighting, neon signs and the like.

 disable adjustments
 : Turns off manipulation of primaries.
 It is not recommended to tick this checkbox for actual processing; it is intended as a learning tool for quick comparisons.
+The preset _unmodified primaries_ leaves the checkbox enabled, but loads 0 values for primaries modifications, resulting in an identical look that can be adjusted later.

 load primaries from preset
 : Below _disable adjustments_ you can find a drop-down list and an _apply_ button.
-The drop-down list can be used to select a preset, and pressing _apply_ will load the primaries settings of that preset _without changing any other parameter_.
-That is, it's a partial application of the selected preset, concerning only the _primaries_ tab.
-If there are presets with identical primaries settings, only the first of those is included.
-The list of presets is loaded when the darkroom is opened, and also when _apply_ is pressed, even if no preset is selected (_select a preset..._ is shown in the drop-down).
-If you created a new preset after entering the darkroom, and wish to apply its primaries, you'll either have to leave and re-enter the darkroom, or press _apply_, then select your new preset.
+These can be used to load one of the built-in primaries configurations, without altering other settings of the module.

 base primaries
 : Defines which color space is used as the basis of the AgX processing space (to what primaries the attenuation and rotation controls below are applied).
-Options include common spaces like sRGB and Rec2020, as well as the working space (set in the [_input color profile_](./input-color-profile.md) module), as well as the export profile (set in the [_output color profile_](./output-color-profile.md) module).
+Options include common spaces sRGB, Rec2020 and others; the working space (set in the [_input color profile_](./input-color-profile.md) module), and the export space (set in the [_output color profile_](./output-color-profile.md) module).
 For especially problematic colors, you may find that wider spaces provide better control.

 ### before tone mapping